rfo909/RForth/ForthTutorial.md

 a CELL and writing the value there.

-The DOES> word is kind of advanced, and we don't need to understand the details, other than that the word it is creating ("Const"), when it is run, executes only the code following DOES>.
+The DOES> word is kind of advanced, and we don't need to understand the details, other than that the word being compiled ("Const"), when it is runs, executes the code up to the DOES>, which creates the new word ("A"), which *in turn* executes only the code following DOES>.

-That code, when running, has a reference to the data allocated after CREATE, using COMMA in this example, on the stack.
+That code, when running, also is supplied with a reference to the data allocated after CREATE, using COMMA in this example, on the stack.

-Calling @ it reads the value of the CELL, which is 5.
+Calling the "@" word reads the value of that CELL, which is 5.

 We have a constant.